ecarrizo2/media-accessibility/docs/CI&CD.md

 # CI/CD Workflows Documentation

-This document provides an overview and detailed descriptions of the CI/CD workflows used in this project.
+This document provides an overview and detailed descriptions of the CI/CD workflows contained in the project.
 Each workflow is designed to streamline development, testing, deployment, and release processes.

 ---